rickfast/consul-client/README.md

 ### Example 1: Register and check your service in with Consul.

-Note that you need to continually check in before the TTL expires, otherwise your service's state will be marked as "critical".

 ```java
 Consul consul = Consul.builder().build(); // connect to Consul on localhost
 AgentClient agentClient = consul.agentClient();